File Uploads

 Temporary URLs are restricted to images

-For security reasons, temporary upload URLs are only supported on files with image MIME types.
+For security reasons, temporary preview URLs are only supported on files with image MIME types.

 Let's explore an example of a file upload with an image preview: